 Can I freeze this?

 You definitely can!
-Freezing the mango float can help if you want a firmer/cleaner cut to your cake.
+Freezing this can help if you want a firmer/cleaner cut to your cake.
 It’s also great if you’re preparing the cake to be served in a couple hours and you have to account for when it’s not refrigerated (e.g., long drives).

 Do note that the whipped cream does have a tendency to separate when thawed, however.
 So be sure not to let the cake sit out at room temperature too long or it may turn into a watery mess.
 I’d suggest placing it in the fridge as soon as you can when not yet consuming.